-Mr. James Armand Menezes, aged 62, a Malaysian, was appointed as an Independent Non-Executive Director and a member of the Audit Committee of Diethelm Holdings (Malaysia) Berhad [now known as DKSH Holdings (Malaysia) Berhad] on July 19, 2004.
+Mr. James Armand Menezes, aged 63, a Malaysian, was appointed as an Independent Non-Executive Director and a member of the Audit Committee of the Company on July 19, 2004.
 He was subsequently appointed as the Chairman of the Audit Committee on December 10, 2004.

-Mr. Menezes, a qualified Certified Public Accountant (CPA) and Chartered Accountant spent 25 years with Ernst & Young of which he was a partner for 13 years.
-He was the Managing Partner of the Kuala Lumpur Office of Ernst & Whinney (now known as Ernst & Young) for 5 years before he retired from the firm on June 30, 1990.
-He was also a partner of Ernst & Young, Hong Kong, Singapore, Brunei and Indonesia.
-Mr. Menezes represented those offices in Ernst & Young's international Technical Committee for 5 years and was also the Chairman of the Far East Technical & Training Committee.
+Mr. Menezes, a qualified Certified Public Accountant (CPA) and Chartered Accountant spent 25 years with Ernst & Young of which he was a Partner for 13 years.
+He was the Managing Partner of the Kuala Lumpur Office of Ernst & Whinney (now known as Ernst & Young) for five years before he retired from the firm on June 30, 1990.
+He was also a Partner of Ernst & Young, Hong Kong, Singapore, Brunei and Indonesia.
+Mr. Menezes represented those offices in Ernst & Young's international Technical Committee for five years and was also the Chairman of the Far East Technical & Training Committee.
 During his term of office there, he undertook quality control assignments at Ernst & Young's offices in other parts of the world.
 On his retirement from Ernst & Young in 1990, he set up a company under the name of JA Menezes & Associates Sdn Bhd.
 This Company was dissolved in 2001 when he fully retired from practice.
 During the 10 years from 1990 to 2000, Mr. Menezes held board positions in private and public listed companies in the United Kingdom, Australia, Singapore, Hong Kong and Malaysia.
-He is presently a director of Sphere Corporation Sdn Bhd and is an active council member and Treasurer, on a voluntary basis, of Hospis Malaysia, a non-governmental organization limited by guarantee.
-Mr. Menezes attended all the four Board Meetings of the Company held in the financial year ended December 31, 2007.
-He does not have any family relationship with any director and/or major shareholder of DKSH Holdings (Malaysia) Berhad, nor any personal interest in any business arrangement involving the Company.
+He is presently a Director of Sphere Corporation Sdn Bhd and is an active council member and Treasurer, on a voluntary basis, of Hospis Malaysia, a non-governmental organization limited by guarantee.
+Mr. Menezes attended all the four Board Meetings of the Company held in the financial year ended December 31, 2008.
+He does not have any family relationship with any director and/ or major shareholder of DKSH Holdings (Malaysia) Berhad, nor any personal interest in any business arrangement involving the Company.
 He has had no convictions for any offences within the past 10 years.